 We know that our customers are conscious of what they’re putting on their bodies.
 That’s why we make our full ingredient lists available on each product page.

 But sometimes it’s not clear to an average person what these things are, and why we use them in our products.
-So here’s a list (in alphabetical order) of each ingredient we use, and what it contributes to your favourite Tubby Tabby soaps!
+So here’s a list (in alphabetical order) of each ingredient we use, and what it contributes to your favourite Tubby Tabby goodies!

 Activated charcoal (carbon)